numaproj/numaflow/docs/user-guide/reference/ordered-processing.md

 In the example above:

 - `ordered.enabled: true` enables order-preserving processing pipeline-wide.
-- `limits.readBatchSize: 1` is recommended so that each pod processes one message at a time, which is required for strict in-order guarantees.
+- `limits.readBatchSize: 1` is required so that each pod processes one message at a time, which is essential for strict in-order guarantees.
 - The `cat` (Map) and `out` (Sink) vertices each have `partitions: 3`, so they will run with exactly 3 replicas.
 - Source vertices (`in-1`, `in-2`) always preserve input order and require no extra configuration.
 - Because `in-1` and `in-2` both feed into `cat` (a join), messages from the two sources are interleaved at `cat`.